johnsolojoseph/image-box/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+This will build the app for production and deploy it on GitHub pages.
+Make sure to change the homepage field in package.json with your github.io.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**